Karen Bernd

 Background

-To understand how an organism works we need to understand its basic parts-cells.
+To understand how an organism works we need to understand its basic parts, the cells.
 As a cell biologist I use techniques ranging from microscopy and biochemistry to molecular biology to attack the enormous question of 'how does a cell work?'
-While each approach by itself is informative a clear picture of a cellular process will only result by combining the right questions with the best techniques and taking time to listen to the data.
+While each approach by itself is informative, a clear picture of a cellular process will only result by combining the right questions with the best techniques and taking time to listen to the data.
 My courses reflect this 'multi-front' approach and combine discussions of questions and journal articles, interactive lectures, investigative labs, and web assignments.

 Research

-I require that my students are invested in and connected to their research in how environmental pollutants affect lung cells.
+I require that my students are invested in and connected to their research in how environmental pollutants affect lung cells with a specific focus on the effects that waterpipe tobacco smoking (hookah smoking) has on lung alveolar cells.

-Sparked by an athlete's question of 'why is it bad to run at 4 p.m. on an ozone red day?' we have determined that estrogen, and by extension perhaps gender, play a role in ozone-induced inflammation, redox balance, and cell death, and that DCA, a common water purification byproduct, activates superoxide dismutase and catalase in the lung cell's response to oxidative stress.
+I have a long standing interest in understanding how components in the environment impact lung function at the cellular level.
+Sparked by an athlete's question of 'why is it bad to run at 4 p.m. on an ‘ozone red’ day?' we explored and determined that estrogen, and by extension perhaps gender, play a role in ozone-induced inflammation, redox balance, and cell death.
+Another student’s interest in water quality lead to investigations that showed DCA, a common water purification byproduct, activates superoxide dismutase and catalase supporting the conclusion that the exposure causes oxidative stress in alveolar cells.
+In 2010, another student predicted vaping's recent popularity and our research turned toward young adult trends involving e-cigarette vaping.
+That work showed e-cigarette vapor generated at different voltages ( 3.7V or 4.7V ) from flavored and unflavored e-liquid impacted lung viability.

 Teaching